cloudvolumes/avmlog/README.md

 A second pass through the file is then performed and all log lines from those requests are printed.

-## Platforms
+## Binaries

+These are available under the release section on github: https://github.com/cloudvolumes/avmlog/releases

-- Windows: bin/avmlog.exe
+- Windows: avmlog.exe
-- Linux: bin/avmlog
+- Linux/Mac: avmlog

 ## Usage